Planned Giving vs. Major Gifts

 The larger the gift, the more work necessary to secure it.
 However, the effort is certainly worth it.
 Planned gifts are also known as legacy gifts, meaning the donor and her gift will have a lasting impact on the organization.
 Because of her generous bequest, your organization could fund new programs or begin new projects to further serve your mission.

 Major gift donors and planned giving donors are not always similar, but they often share similar traits.
 Most commonly, you will see a variety of wealth indicators.
 You may also learn that the best donors are also the best at “hiding” their wealth with trusts and real estates.
 This is where research is critical to glean some insight on the prospect’s capacity to give.
 As well, this is much easier if the prospect has already demonstrated propensity and affinity.

 Like soliciting major gifts, prospect research is the key to attracting and bringing in planned gifts to your organization.
 As we’ve mentioned before, 12% of donors give 88% of donations.
 Look to your internal donor data.
 Of your major gift donors, those who have given for over five (5) years demonstrate the right combination of propensity, affinity, and capacity.
-These donors are your best planned giving prospects.

 Use your prospect research tool(s) to examine your prospect across various categories in a planned gift context, including: securities/stock, company and salary information, real estate holdings, etc. Of these categories and more, pay specific attention to real estate.
 As leading consultant Helen Brown writes, real estate is a green flag: “It’s information in a realm where anything concrete is already in short enough supply.”